py-pdf/pypdf/docs/user/cropping-and-transforming.md

 ![](nup-source.png)

 We would like to copy this card sixteen times on an A4 page, to print it, cut it, and give it to all our friends.
-Having learned about the ``Transformation`` class, we run the following code.
-We notice that we had to tweak the media box of the source page to extend it, which is already a dirty hack (in this case).
+Having learned about the ``merge_page()`` method and the ``Transformation`` class, we run the following code.
+Notice that we had to tweak the media box of the source page to extend it, which is already a dirty hack (in this case).

 ```python
 from pypdf import PdfReader, PdfWriter, Transformation, PaperSize